Praveen-kumar625/Praveen-kumar625/README.md

 # 💫 About Me:
 Hello, I am Praveen Kumar Jayswal , an aspiring student with a strong passion for crafting exceptional digital experiences.
-Currently pursuing a BTech in Computer Engineering at RGPV Bhopal.<br><br>I'm honing my skills in web development and UI/UX design.
+Currently pursuing a BTech in Computer Engineering at RGPV Bhopal.<br><br>I'm honing my skills in Full Stack Web Development and UI/UX design.
 Proficient in HTML, CSS, JavaScript, React.js and Figma.
 Through my BTech program, I'm developing a strong foundation in data structure, Oops while actively exploring languages like C,C+ +,Python,js.<br><br>Seeking a challenging role to apply my technical skills and design sensibilities in creating user-centric digital solutions.
 Eager to explore the intersection of technology and human-centered design.
 I'm passionate about building intuitive and visually appealing digital products.
 Seeking opportunities to contribute to innovative projects and learn from industry experts.

 ## 🌐 Socials: